RodEfraim/Snake/README.md

 ## Running the tests

-Compile the java program using the follwing command:
+Compile the java program using the following command:

 ```
 javac -cp ./Acme.jar:./objectdraw.jar:. *.java